|

 point where the lower pintle is bolted on.
 We were very

-boats including a pleasure boat full of passengers came to our aid, the RNLI
+including a pleasure boat full of passengers came to our aid, the RNLI rescue

 As you will see